philipjoelsson/pandas/README.md

 We think that the key take-away after doung this evaluation is that not all "best practices" fit all projects but having knowledge about a lot of them allows use to choose which ones to use in any given project.

-Optional (point 7): Is there something special you want to mention here?

 # pandas: powerful Python data analysis toolkit